(Chapter Replaced by Ordinance No. 181483; amended by Ordinance No. 184539, effective May 20, 2011.)

 2. The Risk Manager is authorized to act on behalf of the City on all matters related to workers’ compensation including, but not limited to: accept, deny or defer claims; authorize payments of workers’ compensation benefits in the amounts required by law relating to workers’ compensation claims filed with the City; and, subject to the provisions of the City Charter governing settlements, enter into settlements of workers’ compensation claims whether it be on a disputed claims disposition agreement or disputed claim settlement basis.
 Workers’ compensation insurance shall be administered in accordance with the laws for the State of Oregon and shall be on a self insurance basis.
 The City Attorney may represent the City on workers’ compensation matters, including litigation or settlement of claims.
 The City Attorney shall approval all settlements as to form.

-3. Subject to the provisions of City Charter governing settlements, the Risk Manager is authorized to act on behalf of the City of Portland in the settlement of tort claims and court actions alleging employment discrimination and violations of civil rights, subject to concurrence of the Bureau of Human Resources Director.
+3. Subject to the provisions of the City Charter governing settlements, the Risk Manager is authorized to act on behalf of the City of Portland in the investigation, evaluation and settlement of property damage, personal injury, and employment practices claims brought against the City under the Oregon Tort Claims Act and/or under state and federal civil rights laws, including complaints of discrimination filed with the Civil Rights Division of the Oregon Bureau of Labor and Industries, or the Equal Employment Opportunity Commission.
+In doing this work, the Risk Manager and designees shall be agents of the City Attorney acting on behalf of the City.
+Settlement of claims and court actions alleging employment discrimination or violations of employees’ civil rights shall be subject to concurrence of the Bureau of Human Resources Director.

 Business Operations Division shall be supervised by a Manager who shall report to the CAO.
 Business Operations is responsible for policy development, communications, specific project management services, and budget and financial services for all bureaus and divisions in the Office of Management and Finance.